 9. Canopy For The Fish Tank

 A lot of fish will jump.
 If the fish tank is not covered, fish might just jump to death.
 While this might or might not happen, it is better safe than sorry.
-Water also evaporates faster without the tank being covered up by a canopy.
-A canopy can also keep the fish tank water temperature more stable.
+Water also evaporates faster without a canopy.
+A canopy can even keep the fish tank water temperature more stable.

 10. Aquarium Decoration

 Decorations are not just for your eyes only.
 Many species of fish will not feel safe and comfortable in an empty fish tank.
 When they do not feel safe, they are under stress.
 Stressed fish are easier to catch diseases and become sick or even die.
 Some hiding places created by the decorations can make them feel safe and thus not stressed.
 You can use artificial caves, artificial plants, driftwood, etc. or real plants if you want a planted aquarium.